nuuuwan/news_lk3_data/README.md

 *2024-06-22 12:46:00* · [`adaderanalk`](https://www.adaderana.lk/news/100023/president-ranil-awards-freehold-land-deeds-in-batticaloa) · `en`

-President Ranil Wickremesinghe has symbolically distributed freehold deeds to 192 individuals from 13 divisional secretariat divisions in the Batticaloa District out of the 27,595 qualified families, under the ‘Urumaya’ freehold deeds program, the President’s Media Division (PMD) said.
+President Ranil Wickremesinghe emphasized that his primary focus is on providing “rights” to the people of the country.
+He made this statement during a ceremony held today (22) at the Batticaloa District Secretariat, where Urumaya freehold land deeds were awarded to 192 families across 14 divisional secretariat divisions in the Batticaloa district, as part of the government’s initiative to distribute 2 million freehold land deeds.

-The ‘Urumaya’ national program is expected to grant 2 million freehold land deeds to people across the island.
+Under the Urumaya program, 27,595 landless families in Batticaloa district are to receive freehold deeds, with 2,610 already granted.
+Additionally, 252 English diploma holders from the Higher National Engineering Diploma Institute received teacher appointments today, presided over by the President.

-◼️
+...

 [Data](articles/68c59f27.json)